marko-js/marko/docs/faq.md

 ## Is there a difference between reuse and preserve in the context of Marko Widgets?

-DOM nodes can be preserved during a rerender and widget instances can be reused during a rerender.
+DOM nodes can be preserved during a rerender and widget instances can be reused during a rerender (to have the same widget instance even after a rerender).
 A preserved DOM node is left completely in its previous state (other than being reinserted into the DOM with a new parent).
-A reused widgets, however, is reinitialized after updating its internal state, but the same instance is reused.

 A preserved DOM nodes is detached from the DOM and reinserted into the updated DOM in its proper place.

 Reusing the same widget instance ensures that any references to the old widget instance will still be correct.
-It is necessary to reinitialize a widget (i.e., call the `init` method again) since nested DOM subtree and nested widgets will likely have changed.

 ## How far should a UI be "componentized"?